 - The procurement of services by solicitation of qualifications and/or the solicitation of proposals (Section 2E).
 Solicitations by means of requests for qualifications or requests for proposals are utilized for most major or specialized scope contracts.
 Depending on the service level necessary, we may solicit qualifications, short list to five or less firms, and request proposals from the short listed firms.

 - The selection of engineering services from a prequalified list (Section 2D).
 This category of standard project specific procurements deals with the process of "prequalifying" of engineering professionals.
 This method of procurement is generally used for work for which the scope of services can be easily defined and is relatively routine, such as sewer expansion projects and drainage projects.
-In this process, MSD, on a regular basis (six months or yearly advertising), solicits from the general engineering community general qualifications which will be used and evaluated for various projects.
+In this process, MSD, on a regular basis, solicits from the general engineering community general qualifications which will be used and evaluated for various projects.

 MSD has made the Procurement Regulations available for download.